nikimal99/HyperDefender/README.md

 # Paper
 Thank you for visiting!
 You can access the preprint of our paper here (coming soon).

-# Highlights
-Our framework is designed to achieve the following:

-- Evaluating the vulnerability of GNNs and Hy-GNNs to poisoning and evasion attacks, showing that neither standalone Hy-GNNs nor Euclidean defenses can effectively counter adversarial challenges in hierarchical datasets.

-- Analyzing Gromov δ-hyperbolicity to understand how adversarial attacks disrupt the hierarchy in graph networks.

-- Presenting HyperDefender, a flexible framework that combines Euclidean defenses to develop robust hyperbolic methods, restoring hierarchical integrity and resisting adversarial attacks.

-- Benchmarking HyperDefender's performance under adversarial conditions in node classification tasks, demonstrating its superiority over existing Euclidean defense models.

 ## Installation

 ### Step 1: Unzip the Attacks Folder